 allocated through March.

 Please know that we are

 If you have a confirmed appointment,

 print and bring a completed hard copy of the below

 If you cannot keep your appointment, please notify us immediately.

-We do not know whether Moderna or Pfizer vaccine will be available the day that you come.
+We do not know which vaccine will be available the day that you come.

 On the day of your appointment, plan to be in the office for an hour to allow for observation and follow-up scheduling.

 You will be asked to schedule your second dose approximately ~3-4 weeks after your first appointment.
 The second dose appointment will be scheduled when checking out after the first vaccine is administered.